top of page

 Bottom line: set up an emergency fund because it’s never too late to get one going and growing!
 We recommend having two to three months' worth of expenses saved up, in case sh!t hits the fan!
 And this emergency fund doesn't have to be in actual cash.
 Having those funds secure in a bank account is just fine, and liquid for emergencies.

-• Investment opportunities: Cash is liquid.
+Cash is liquid.
 Meaning, it’s money you have to put little effort into moving.
 You don’t have to sell stocks to access it or wait until retirement.
 With “liquid” cash, it’s easier to take advantage of random, immediate investment opportunities.
 You can quickly invest that cash in the stock market with, relatively, no hassle.
-This way, you can take advantage of market pullbacks. *cough* COVID-19 recession *cough*
+This way, you can take advantage of market pullbacks.

-• No internet required: Ever wait in an incredible line in Starbucks just for your app to crash when you’re trying to pay?
+Ever wait in an incredible line in Starbucks just for your app to crash when you’re trying to pay?
 Yeah, “digital” cash is great and super convenient—until it’s not!
 You can easily access cash without fancy technology or passwords.
 This is great for when time is of the essence… or if you're anticipating an apocalypse or internet crash.
+Here, of course, we're referring to cold, hard cash in your wallet.

-• Missed opportunities: If your money is in cash, that means it’s not earning interest or producing gains.
+If your money is in cash—whether that's under your bed or in your debit account—that means it’s not earning interest or producing gains.
 Remember: the worst place to invest your money is under your mattress!
 Snapping up this interest now can have profound effects on your future finances. #EarlyRetirement!
 Don’t know where to get started?
 We’ll help you dip your toe into the market with 10 Investment Tips for 20-Somethings.

 What should I do with my cash?